Vietnamese Pork Chops- “Bun Thit Nuong” Recipe

 Preparation:

-3. Place the pork chops in bowl or a zip-lock bag, pour in the marinade, and seal.
-Marinate in the refrigerator for 2-6 hours.
+Place the pork chops in bowl or a zip-lock bag, pour in the marinade, and seal.
+Marinate in the refrigerator for 2-6 hours (the longer the better but no longer than overnight).

 Final Touch: For a complete meal, assemble a bowl with vermicelli noodles, lettuce, pickled carrots, herbs, and a generous drizzle of Nuoc Cham sauce.